DomRRuggeri/DomRRuggeri.github.io/index.md

 #### Key Achievements

 *    Upgraded warehouse desktops, assessed usage and hardware needs for 15 PCs, ordered new desktops, scheduled installation of each with manager and staff to minimize downtime.
 Trained users for Windows 7.<br><br>
+*    Independent motorcycle repair shop- replaced hard drives in failing PC’s, migrated company data to centralized location and made available to needed desktops.
+Networked IP camera solution, and improved performance of existing PCs.<br><br>

 ### TAKKT America Holding, Milwaukee, WI<br><font color="#a873b6"><b>System Administrator</b></font><font color="#64618D"> | May 2015 – Feb 2016</font>

 Managed Microsoft and Linux servers and applications, provided desktop support, VPN user management, and network and server administration.
 Implemented and supported Virtual Desktop Infrastructure.
 Effectively planned projects, and implemented desktop support and IT operation advancements.

 #### Key Achievements
 *    Completed a company-wide domain migration, allowing a seamless transition for users while meeting deadlines and minimizing business impact.<br><br>
 *    Composed PowerShell scripts to streamline Microsoft Exchange tasks which enabled all team members to effectively meet advanced email needs.<br><br>
 *    Promptly handled and mitigated unexpected email, VPN, and application issues and outages.<br><br>

 <font color="#a873b6"><b>Junior System Administrator</b></font><font color="#64618D"> | May 2013 – May 2015</font>